cmangos/mangos-classic/README.md

   CMaNGOS project is not affiliated with Blizzard or its licensors.

-  Some third-party libraries CMaNGOS uses have other licenses, that must be uphold.
+  Some third-party libraries CMaNGOS uses have other licenses, that must be upheld.
 These libraries are located within the dep/ directory

   In addition, as a special exception, the CMaNGOS project gives permission to link the code of its release of MaNGOS with the